 Further reading & references

-- Manufacturer's PIL, Zometa® 4 mg/5 ml Concentrate for Solution for Infusion; Manufacturer's PIL, Novartis Pharmaceuticals UK Ltd, The electronic Medicines Compendium.
-Dated October 2013.
+- Manufacturer's PIL, Zometa® 4 mg/5 ml Concentrate for Solution for Infusion; Novartis Pharmaceuticals UK Ltd, The electronic Medicines Compendium.
+Dated June 2016.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.